event-engine/docs/docs/api/aggregates/functional_core.md

 {.alert .alert-info}
 **Wrap UP:** Aggregates in Event Engine are composed of pure functions and immutable state (when using Prototyping or Functional Flavour).
 Command Processing Descriptions tell Event Engine how the pieces fit together.
-This reduces boilerpate code and we can focus on the domain and avoid silly bugs that interrupt our model exploration.
+This reduces boilerplate code and we can focus on the domain and avoid silly bugs that interrupt our model exploration.

-In the next chapter you'll learn how immutable value objects can be generated quickly.